 2001 Hugo: Black Diamond Fever

-Hugo returns to the Jungle Island to liberate the Kikurians from slavery and stop Scylla’s evil plan to find the black diamonds and to become the most powerful witch.
+Hugo returns to Jungle Island to free the Kikurians from slavery and thwart Scylla’s plan to harness black diamonds for ultimate power as a witch.

 2002 Hugo: The Evil Mirror